-The Cleveland Cavaliers will not re-sign Lester Hudson after his second 10-day contract ran out Wednesday.
+The Cleveland Cavaliers elected not to re-sign guard Lester Hudson after his second 10-day contract expired Wednesday, according to Mary Schmitt Boyer of The Cleveland Plain Dealer.

 Hudson, whose second 10-day contract expired on Wednesday, likely is heading to another team, although it was not clear yet where.
 His agent, Tyler Glass, said he had been pressing the Cavs to sign Hudson for the rest of the season before his second 10-day contract ran out.